-The Yokosuka Council on Asia-Pacific Studies (YCAPS) will hold its regular November seminar in Yokosuka on November 22, 2019.
-“Maritime Challenges in the Indo-Pacific: Common Causes for the U.S. and Japan Beyond Traditional Security,” will take place at the Werk Yokosuka Kinrofukushi Hall.
-The event is free and open to all interested in learning about the topic and meeting others with similar interests.
-This seminar is supported by the U.S. Embassy in Tokyo and in partnership with JUMP and Pacific Forum (PacForum).
+The Yokosuka Council on Asia-Pacific Studies (YCAPS) held its regular November seminar in Yokosuka on November 22, 2019.
+“Maritime Challenges in the Indo-Pacific: Common Causes for the U.S. and Japan Beyond Traditional Security,” took place at the Werk Yokosuka Kinrofukushi Hall.
+The event was free and open to all interested in learning about the topic and meeting others with similar interests.
+This seminar was supported by the U.S. Embassy in Tokyo and in partnership with JUMP and Pacific Forum (PacForum).

-This event will also be held in Sasebo on November 19, 2019.
+This event was also held in Sasebo on November 19, 2019.

 Time: 5:30 p.m.-8:15 p.m., November 22, 2019

 RADM Robert P. “Bob” Girrier, USN (Ret.) is president of Pacific Forum, a Honolulu-based non-profit, non-partisan private foreign policy research institute providing timely, informative, and innovative analysis of political, security and strategic developments in the Indo-Pacific region.

 A naval leader with over thirty years’ maritime experience and extensive operations throughout the Indo-Pacific, Europe and Middle East, his operational assignments culminated as Deputy Commander Pacific Fleet and as the Director of Operations for U.S. Pacific Command.
 Command assignments included two carrier strike groups, a destroyer squadron, destroyer, global mine warfare operations and a mine countermeasures ship.